SeanW029/group5project/README.md

 2. **Decision Tree** returned accuracy score of 0.73.
 3. **Random Forest** returned accuracy score of 0.87.

-One of the limitations encountered with Random Forest is getting a score of 0.53 when using only the following parameters max_dept =2 & Random state =79; however, after adding the hyper parameters such as n_estimators of 100, criterion as mse, max_depth as 100 then the model score significantly increased to 0.86. with the runtime for the model was 32 minutes.
-How ever we decreased the runtime from 32 to 22 minutes by implementing n_jobs = -1
+One of the limitations encountered with Random Forest is getting a score of 0.53 when using only the following parameters: max_dept =2 & Random state =79; however, after adding the hyper parameters such as n_estimators of 100, criterion as mse, max_depth as 100 then the model score significantly increased to 0.86.
+The runtime for the model was originally 32 minutes, but was decreased to 22 minutes by changing the n_jobs parameter from the default of 1 to -1, which means all processors run parallel in the backend.